 The additional processing cost for the production of magnetite concentrate can be offset by the premium price which it attracts from steel mills because of the high iron content compared to benchmark DSO hematite products.

 Magnetite ore known as Run-of-Mine (ROM) material is direct dumped by haul trucks from the mine into the primary crusher.
 Primary and secondary crushers crush the ROM ore to a product size of <60 mm.
-The crushed ore is then transferred to the Coarse Ore Stockpile (COS), which has a holding capacity of >500,000 tonnes of material for downstream processing.
+The crushed ore is then transferred to the Coarse Ore Stockpile (COS), which has a holding capacity of up to 500,000 tonnes of material for downstream processing.

-The primary grinding plant of four balls mills grinds the ore in slurry to fine particle sizes of <50 µm before further magnetic separation to produce a concentrated magnetite ore stream, with elevated Fe grades of ~58%.
+The primary grinding plant of four ball mills grinds the ore in slurry into fine particle sizes of <50 µm before further magnetic separation to produce a concentrated magnetite ore stream, with elevated Iron (Fe) grades of ~58%.

-The bulk of tailings material generated in the ore treatment process is filtered for dry tails stacking.
-There is reduced discharge of tailings to Karara’s wet tailings storage facility (TSF), or tailings dam.
-This enables us to maximise water recovery and minimise the environmental impact and footprint of tailings material.
+Tailings material generated in the ore treatment process is filtered for dry tails stacking where possible, reducing discharge of tailings to Karara’s wet tailings storage facility (TSF), or tailings dam.
+This enables Karara to reduce water usage and minimise the environmental impact and footprint of tailings material.

 Water Use and Water Monitoring

 Karara has been monitoring the Yandanooka borefield and the Parmelia aquifer for the past 5 years in partnership with the Mingenew Irwin Group.
 Groundwater levels across the Parmelia aquifer have continued to rise despite Karara’s current abstraction of 5 gigalitres per annum (Glpa) over the past 5 years.